-c) Valuation and Compensation of Lost and Affected Assets
+d.
+Valuation and Compensation of Lost and Affected Assets

-- 70. In accordance with the principles of the RPF, all displaced HH and persons will be entitled to a combination of compensation packages and resettlement assistance depending on the nature of ownership rights on lost assets and scope of the impacts, including the socio-economic vulnerability of the displaced persons and measures to support livelihood restoration if livelihood impacts are envisaged.
-The displaced persons will be entitled to the following five types of compensation and assistance packages: - i.
+73. In accordance with the principles of the RPF, all displaced HH and persons will be entitled to a combination of compensation packages and resettlement assistance depending on the nature of ownership rights on lost assets and scope of the impacts, including the socio-economic vulnerability of the displaced persons and measures to support livelihood restoration if livelihood impacts are envisaged.
+The displaced persons will be entitled to the following five types of compensation and assistance packages:

+- i.
 Compensation for the loss of land, crops/ trees at their replacement cost; - ii.
-Compensation for structures (residential/ commercial) and other immovable assets at their - iii. replacement cost; - iv.
+Compensation for structures (residential/commercial) and other immovable assets at their - iii. replacement cost; - iv.
 Assistance in lieu of the loss of business/ wage income and income restoration assistance; - v.
-Assistance for shifting to another part of their property, and - vi.
-Rebuilding and/ or restoration of community resources/facilities. - 71.
+Assistance for shifting and provision of the relocation site (if required), and - vi.
+Rebuilding and/ or restoration of community resources/facilities. - 74.
 The following methods of calculation shall be adopted for the preparation of the aforementioned standardized asset valuation tables and/or the application of specific, case-by-case valuations in the case of projects that have significant impacts.

-d) Valuation of assets
+e.
+Valuation of assets

-- 72. The valuation of the assets, including real estate property, business etc., is carried out on the basis of the Law "On Valuation Activity", decrees and resolutions of the President and the government state standards, departmental regulations and other provisions of national legislation.
+- 75. The valuation of the assets, including real estate property, business etc., is carried out on the basis of the Law "On Valuation Activity", decrees and resolutions of the President and the government state standards, departmental regulations and other provisions of national legislation.
 Among the legal acts related to the evaluation of real estate and used in determining compensation for alienated land, demolition and resettlement should be highlighted: - Resolution of the Cabinet of Ministers dated 29.05.2006, No97 "On Approval of the procedure of damages to citizens and legal persons in connection with the withdrawal of land plots for state and public needs"; - Resolution of the Cabinet of Ministers dated 25.05.2011, No146 "On measures to improve the procedure for granting land plots for urban development activities and other non-agricultural - purposes"; - National property valuation standards of Uzbekistan (IF) N 10 "Valuation of real estate" (registered by the Ministry of Justice of 18.11.2009, N 2044); - Resolution of the Board of the Central Bank of the Republic of Uzbekistan "On Approval of the Procedure of valuation the right to lease the land plot" (Registered 8.04.2004 by Ministry of Justice, reg.
 No1336); - Sequencing of legal acts and their contents characterize the state and public understanding of the theory and practice of market valuation.
 This confirms by a number of definitions and norms declared in the Law "On valuation activity".
-For example: - "Valuation activities are the activities of appraisal organization, aimed at determining the value of the assessment" 12 - "Appraisal organization a legal entity licensed to carry out valuation activities.
+For example: - "Valuation activities are the activities of appraisal organization, aimed at determining the value of the assessment" 11 - "Appraisal organization a legal entity licensed to carry out valuation activities.
 Appraisal organization in its activity is independent.
 No interference consumer services (hereinafter Customer), or other interested parties in the evaluation activities of the organization.
-Creation of the appraisal organization and realization of valuation activities by public authorities and administrations are prohibited unless otherwise provided by law"13 - 73.
-While the evaluation activities carried out by independent organizations (private companies having certified evaluators), the state plays an important role in the regulation of evaluation
+Creation of the appraisal organization and realization of valuation activities by public authorities and administrations are prohibited unless otherwise provided by law"12 - 76.
+While the evaluation activities carried out by independent organizations (private companies having certified evaluators), the state plays an important role in the regulation of evaluation activities.
+The State Committee for State Property Management and Development of Competition (Goskomkonkurentsii) is responsible for: - i. developing and approving regulations, including standards for the valuation of the property; - ii. licensing of valuation activity; - iii. certification of experts-appraisers, as well as organize their training and professional development.

-12 Law "On Valuation Activity", Article 3, Clause 1, dated 19 August 1999, last amended 14 May 2014
+$^{^{11}\,\}text{Law}$ "On Valuation Activity", Article 3, Clause 1, dated 19 August 1999, last amended 14 May 2014